 The risk committee has scheduled quarterly meetings, which may or may not take place depending on the current needs.
 At its meetings, the risk committee discusses risks to Cintas' business (operational, financial and legal), the potential impact to the business and the probability of occurrence in order to determine the best solution and identify the need for resource allocation.
 This process includes evaluating management's preparedness to respond to the risk if realized.
-For example, during fiscal 2021, the Board has engaged in increased dialogue with management regarding business and financial risks associated with the COVID-19 pandemic, and steps taken with regard to employee health and safety.
+For example, during fiscal 2022, the Board increased its dialogue with management regarding the reputational, business and financial risks associated with the company's cyber security strategies and protocols.
+In addition, the Board continued to engage in dialogue with management regarding the reputational, business and financial risks associated with the COVID-19 pandemic and steps taken with regard to employee health and safety.